 Texas Democrats allow state senate districts caucuses to use instant runoff voting to select their convention committee members, presidential electors, and their state committee persons.
 The use of IRV is not mandatory, but its inclusion allows for its use when the field of candidates is excessively large and encourages the members of the party to become comfortable with the system.

-Iowa Democrats use preferential block voting in all contests that fill multiple seats.
-Preferential block voting is a voting system that can be used in multi winner elections that uses a ranked ballot.
-Much like in ranked choice voting, voters rank the candidates from most to least prefered.
-All first choice votes are counted, and, if any candidate has 50% or more of the vote, they win a seat.
-If no one has the required number of votes, then the candidate with the fewest first choice votes is eliminated and their votes are redistributed just like in instant runoff voting.
+Iowa Democrats use sequential ranked choice voting ("preferential block voting") in all contests that fill multiple seats.
+Sequential ranked choice voting is a method that can be used in multi winner elections that uses a ranked ballot.
+Just as in ranked choice voting, voters rank the candidates from most to least preferred.
+All first choices are counted, and, if any candidate has 50% or more of the vote, they win a seat.
+If no one has the required number of votes, then the candidate with the fewest first choices is eliminated and their votes are redistributed just like in instant runoff voting.
 This repeats until someone wins a seat.
 After a candidate has won a seat, they are removed from the election, and the ballots are recounted, skipping over candidates who have already won a seat, and this process continues until every seat is filled.
-According to state rules chair Sandy Dockendorff, the Iowa State Democratic party has been using preferential block voting for various elections held at the state convention for some time, and each year its support continues to grow.
+According to state rules chair Sandy Dockendorff, the Iowa State Democratic party has been using this form of ranked choice voting for various elections held at the state convention for some time, and each year its support continues to grow.

 Parties are trying their best to be better representatives of their constituents, and they are turning to ranked choice voting and other preferential voting methods because they can create more fair and representative outcomes.
 Support for ranked voting systems is growing, and other parties should begin adopting them.
 By doing so they will not only show their resolve to better represent the American people, but also make it easier for the country at large to move past the old winner-take-all system we use today, and make the United States government a true representative of the people.